Best performance and graphics settings for Battlefield V

 DXR Raytrace Reflections Quality: Low.

 This appears on high-end systems.
-Still, I recommend turning this setting off for FPS.
+Still, I recommend turning this setting off for an increase in FPS.

 FX Amount: Low.